mihirchronicles/mihirchronicles.github.io/content/notes/on-writing.md

 - E.L.
 Doctorow said once said that 'Writing a novel is like driving a car at night.
 You can see only as far as your headlights, but you can make the whole trip that way.'
 You don't have to see where you're going, you don't have to see your destination or everything you will pass along the way.
 You just have to see two or three feet ahead of you.
 This is right up there with the best advice on writing, or life, I have ever heard.
 - You are lucky to be one of those people who wishes to build sand castles with words, who is willing to create a place where your imagination can wander.
 We build this place with the sand of memories; these castles are our memories and inventiveness made tangible.
 So part of us believes that when the tide starts coming in, we won't really have lost anything, because actually only a symbol of it was there in the sand.
 Another part of us thinks we'll figure out a way to divert the ocean.
 This is what separates artists from ordinary people: the belief, deep in our hearts, that if we build our castles well enough, somehow the ocean won't wash them away.
 I think this is a wonderful kind of person to be.
 - Clutter and mess show us that life is being lived...Tidiness makes me think of held breath, of suspended animation...
 Perfectionism is a mean, frozen form of idealism, while messes are the artist's true friend.
 What people somehow forgot to mention when we were children was that we need to make messes in order to find out who we are and why we are here.
 - If something inside of you is real, we will probably find it interesting, and it will probably be universal.
 So you must risk placing real emotion at the center of your work.
 Write straight into the emotional center of things.
 Write toward vulnerability.
 Risk being unliked.
 Tell the truth as you understand it.
 If you’re a writer you have a moral obligation to do this.
-And it is a revolutionary act—truth is always subversive.
+And it is a revolutionary act-truth is always subversive.
 - Almost all good writing begins with terrible first efforts.
 You need to start somewhere.
 - I heard a preacher say recently that hope is a revolutionary patience; let me add that so is being a writer.
 Hope begins in the dark, the stubborn hope that if you just show up and try to do the right thing, the dawn will come.
 You wait and watch and work: you don't give up.
 - Because this business of becoming conscious, of being a writer, is ultimately about asking yourself, How alive am I willing to be?